 Non-Essential businesses have closed affecting photographers worldwide.

-Parents and soon to be parents are finding themselves having to accept the reality that they will not be able to have their newborns photographed like they had wished for.
-This BREAKS my heart you guys!!!
+Parents and soon-to-be parents are finding themselves having to accept the reality that they will not be able to have their newborns photographed as they had wished for.
+This BREAKS my heart, you guys!!!

 The purpose of this blog post is to pass along some tips to help you create memories at home.
-That is what it is all about anyways right!?
+That is what it is all about anyway right!?

 Capturing your new baby in all their perfect glory.

-I know you dreamed of your photo session and this isn’t to substitue for that experience but hopefully you can take some of these tips and capture your sweet little one.
+I know you dreamed of your photo session and this isn’t to substitute for that experience but hopefully, you can take some of these tips and capture your sweet little one.

 Trust me you will be grateful that you did.
 Especially during this time in the world when we have all had a harsh reality check on what is really important, and what truly matters.

 First off I am going to start with this phrase